cxr00/cxr/cxr/math/readme/snr.md

 #### Sen

-Matrix.sen() takes a Seq and constructs the initial matrix in section 4.5 of my paper.
+`Matrix.sen()` takes a Seq and constructs the initial matrix in section 4.5 of SNR part 1.

 ```python
 a = Matrix.sen(Seq(1, 1), 6)